jurihock/stftPitchShiftPlugin/README.md

 ## Binaries

-The (almost) ready to use binaries can be obtained in two ways:
+The ready to use binaries can be obtained in two ways:

 - via continuous build artifacts or
 - via a local build from the source code.